micbay/RaceTimerAndController/README.md

 # **Software Configuration**
 In order to interact with our different peripherals, this project uses several existing [Arduino libraries](https://www.arduino.cc/reference/en/libraries/).
 Unless otherwise specified, these libraries can be downloaded the usual manner using the [Arduino Library Manager](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries).
 Each library will be introduced with the hardware it's related to.

-All custom project code is in the main Arduino sketch file.
-The only additional files are some .h files used to store different data constants making up custom characters and melodies.
+All custom project logic is in the main Arduino `.ino` sketch file.
+The additional supporting `.h` files are used to store different data constants defining custom characters, songs, and default system settings.
+- `RaceTimerAndController.ino` - main sketch file containing all custom logic
+- `RTTL_songs.h` - file to hold RTTL song string constants
+- `melodies_prog.h` - file to hold Notes[] Lengths[] array based song data
+- `pitches.h` - file holding `#define` macros setting the frequency values used for Notes array based songs.
+- `CustomChars.h` - file holding byte array constants that define the shape of custom icons used in this project.
+- `defaultSettings.h` - file holding `#define` macros that establish the values used for the defalt controller UI text and race settings.
+- `example.localSettings.h` - file to be copied and used as base file for generating a `localSettings.h`, used to override `defaultSettings.h` for the local use environment.

 The game controller code uses non-blocking techniques with port register interrupts on the lap detection sensor pins.

 <br>

 # **The Main Display (LCD2004 + I2C Backpack)**
 For the main display that provides the user interface, the project uses a 4 row x 20 character LCD.
-LCD character displays are readily available in 2 or 4 rows, of 16 or 20 characters, fairly inexpensive, and simply to use.
+LCD character displays are readily available in 2 or 4 rows, of 16 or 20 characters, fairly inexpensive, and simple to use.
 A 4 row x 20 character LCD display is the biggest commonly available, and is big enough to fit understandable menus and output for this application.
 In addition to providing the setup interface, the main display will also display a live leaderboard during a race.
 However, it's much too small to be used as a spectator display from a distance.

 > ***LCD Part Numbers:** these types of character LCDs usually follow a Part Number pattern of 'LCDccrr', where rr = number of rows, and cc = the number of characters wide it is. (ie. LCD2004 = 4rows of 20ch).*

 This display can be controlled directly using 13 Arduino pins.
-However, it is common to add a small 'backpack' board that will allow us to control it via I2C instead.
+Though, it is common to add a small 'backpack' board that will allow us to control it via I2C instead.
 This reduces the number of signal pins from 13 to just 2.
 This addition is so prevalent that most LCDs of this type, sold for use with Arduino, have an I2C backpack included.

 [![I2C PinsImage](Images/LCD2004%20I2C%20backpack.png)](https://www.mantech.co.za/datasheets/products/LCD2004-i2c.pdf)